bjelline/rails-mdl-form/README.md

 ## THIS IS JUST A DRAFT, NOT A FINISHED GEM!

 This is the beginning of a port of **Rails Bootstrap Forms** to Material Design.
 Do not use!
 But help creating it!
+The rest of this README is fiction!  a discription of a hoped for future state of the gem, not of what it does now!

 ## Requirements